mtb0x1/rust-stb-image/README.md

 ## Overview

-This crate offers a Rust interface to stb_image v2.28, supporting popular image formats including JPEG, PNG, BMP, GIF, and more.
-It's designed for performance and simplicity, making it ideal for applications that need reliable image loading without heavy dependencies.
+This crate offers a Rust interface to stb_image v2.30, supporting popular image formats including JPEG, PNG, BMP, GIF, and more.
+It's designed for performance and simplicity, making it ideal for applications that need reliable image loading without any dependencies.
+Except for compile time (bindgen and cc).

 ## Features

-- **Multiple formats**: JPEG, PNG, BMP, GIF, TGA, PSD, PIC, PNM (and more)
+- **Multiple formats**: JPEG, PNG, BMP, (GIF, TGA, PSD, PIC PNM too maybe, who knows ?)
 - **HDR support**: Load high dynamic range images
-- **Memory-safe**: Rust wrapper with proper memory management
+- **Memory-safe**: Rust wrapper with proper memory management (hum safe'ish more than safe!)
 - **No external dependencies**: Pure Rust bindings to C library
 - **Flexible loading**: From files or memory buffers